-Instead, the New Zealand native and Huntington Beach wife and “mum” found gynecologic surgeon and medical director of minimally invasive surgery at Orange Coast Memorial Medical Center Gerardo Bustillo, MD, who specializes in the robotic-assisted, single-site hysterectomy procedure.
+Instead, the New Zealand native and Huntington Beach wife and “mum” found gynecologic surgeon and medical director of minimally invasive surgery at Orange Coast Medical Center Gerardo Bustillo, MD, who specializes in the robotic-assisted, single-site hysterectomy procedure.

 “It’s not normal at any age to have excessive pain with periods and unexpected bleeding.
 There is likely to be an underlying cause and multiple treatment options are available.”

 WOMEN WISE: Discovering a Gentler Approach

 A hysterectomy is a surgery removing a woman’s uterus and, sometimes, her ovaries and fallopian tubes.
 A woman having this procedure will no longer be able to conceive or have periods.
 It is the most common gynecologic procedure performed in American women, particularly between the ages of 35 and 54.

 There are many reasons women choose to have a hysterectomy.
 Noncancerous tumors in the uterus, or fibroids, are the most common cause, as was the case for Zana.
 A hysterectomy may also be warranted due to endometrial cancer, a menstrual bleeding disorder, chronic pelvic pain, or uterine prolapse, when the uterus slips out of position.

 For many years, hysterectomies were only performed through a cut in the abdomen or the vagina.
 Nationwide, abdominal hysterectomy is still the most dominant approach.
 At Orange Coast Medical Center, refined single-site, robotic-assisted techniques are redefining this surgical intervention for women.